bertolinimarco/aumyr-rpg-setting/docs/en/society/README.md

 Anyone can become a Son of Hardon.
 These proud and brave warriors are among Aumyr's most feared fighters.
 Many of them become Strategists in the service of courts and governments.
 Others embark on an adventurous career to find new and exciting challenges around the corner.

 Becoming a member of the Sons of Hardon is considered an honor for many warriors.
 Their discipline allows them to be always ready for action and tenacious in many situations where others would be ready to flee.
-Throughout history, many members of this organization have exploited its tactical and strategic knowledge, gathering armies to try to gain a role within the military hierarchy of the Brotherhood.
+Throughout history, many members of this organization have exploited its tactical and strategic knowledge, gathering armies to try to gain a role within the military hierarchy of the Council.
 Today, the Sons of Hardon have shifted much of their collective activities to the benefit of the community or themselves.
 Many heroes belonging to the Sons are remembered, as are many generals who died in battle over the centuries.

 ### Guardian of the Frontier

 At every frontier point, heroes protect the outposts of civilization from the raids of the creatures of the wild lands.
 They are often part of an organization known as the Wolf Guard.
 The Frontier Guardians are experienced guides and tenacious adventurers.

 Many Guardians are adventurers or protectors of a small village.
-Their skills are in great demand in border areas and in all those where the Brotherhood's gaze cannot reach.
+Their skills are in great demand in border areas and in all those where the Council's gaze cannot reach.
 Some of them are members of the Wolf Guard.
 A career within the organization is an uphill road but full of opportunities: great treasures, fighting in villages at the extreme of the world, killing of large beasts and monstrous creatures.

 ### Melian's Light